odoo/documentation/legal/terms/enterprise.rst

 The Customer agrees to:

-- pay Odoo SA any applicable charges for the Services of the present Agreement, in accordance with the payment conditions specified in the corresponding invoice ;
+- pay Twenty20 SA any applicable charges for the Services of the present Agreement, in accordance with the payment conditions specified in the corresponding invoice ;
-- immediately notify Odoo SA when their actual number of Users or installed Apps exceeds the numbers specified at the signature of the Agreement, and in this event, pay the applicable additional fee as described in section :ref:`charges_standard`;
+- immediately notify Twenty20 SA when their actual number of Users or installed Apps exceeds the numbers specified at the signature of the Agreement, and in this event, pay the applicable additional fee as described in section :ref:`charges_standard`;
-- take all measures necessary to guarantee the unmodified execution of the part of the Software that verifies the validity of the Odoo Enterprise Edition usage, as described in :ref:`enterprise_access` ;
+- take all measures necessary to guarantee the unmodified execution of the part of the Software that verifies the validity of the Twenty20 Enterprise Edition usage, as described in :ref:`enterprise_access` ;
-- grant Odoo SA the necessary access to verify the validity of the Odoo Enterprise Edition usage upon request (e.g. if the automatic validation is found to be inoperant for the Customer);
+- grant Twenty20 SA the necessary access to verify the validity of the Twenty20 Enterprise Edition usage upon request (e.g. if the automatic validation is found to be inoperant for the Customer);
 - appoint 1 dedicated Customer contact person for the entire duration of the Agreement;
-- take all reasonable measures to protect Customer’s files and databases and to ensure Customer’s data is safe and secure, acknowledging that Odoo SA cannot be held liable for any data loss;
+- take all reasonable measures to protect Customer’s files and databases and to ensure Customer’s data is safe and secure, acknowledging that Twenty20 SA cannot be held liable for any data loss;

 .. _no_soliciting: